Rehousing Romania's Roma signals swing to extremes

 As central Europe's economies flag in their attempts to catch up with western Europe, there are signs voters may be turning away from mainstream politics towards more radical groups, or moving to support those individuals, like Chereches, who take action against the perceived problems of their society.

-The concrete wall, up to 1.8 meters high, is built on one side of a Roma neighborhood of crumbling apartment blocks but because it links with other buildings and walls, it encloses the area with few access points.
+The concrete wall, up to 1.8 metres high, is built on one side of a Roma neighbourhood of crumbling apartment blocks but because it links with other buildings and walls, it encloses the area with few access points.
 Built on an embankment, it appears much taller.

 Those who have moved to the Cuprom offices, near the area with the wall, signed papers to agree, but others still in their old homes fear eviction.
 Chereches won 86 percent of the vote in June's local election, just days after the rehousing started.